joeymu/joeymu.github.io/README.md

+# Week 11

+I made a lot of changes in Week 11.
+For starters, I fully refactored the app into one page.
+The allergens can be selected on the page and the resulting information is updated live.
+Additionally, the location is set on page load once the user confirms they want to share their location data.
+If they opt out or want to change the location later, this can be done simply by selecting a point on the map.
+I also switched from using an embedded Google map over to Open Street Map as displayed by Leaflet.
+Overall it runs very smoothly and I learned a lot about asynchronous functions in JavaScript to make sure the page waits for data from Flask before moving on with certain functions.

+Next week I intend to tidy up the visual appearance, add some acknowledgements and a link to the source of the dataset, and refactor the code a bit since there may be some unused pieces now that I've restructured the app a bit.

+There are no blocks currently.

 # Week 10

 During Week 10, I refactored the project a bit, moving it towards being a single page.
 Originally I went with one selection page and then a second results page because I was concerned about performance with 100k+ data points to iterate over on the backend each time.
 But I did some testing and refactoring and found that by pre-calculating the density for each of the ~650 tree species in the 4 different radii (500ft, 1000ft, 2500ft, citywide), I could actually just send that data to the front end in one chunk and then update the displayed results instantly in front-end JavaScript.